lrbmike/super_clipboard/README.md

 5. Once installed, you can use the extension in two ways:
    - Click the extension icon in the browser toolbar to open the clipboard panel
    - Select text on a webpage, right-click, and choose "Copy to Super Clipboard" to add content to the clipboard

+### Using Clipboard Features

+- Use the search box to find specific clipboard items by content
+- Filter items by tags using the tag filter section
+- Copy items to your system clipboard with the copy button
+- Edit item content by clicking the edit button
+- Delete items you no longer need
+- Navigate to the source webpage of an item with the link button
+- Add tags to items for better organization

+### Using Form Features

+1. Open the Form Panel by clicking the clipboard icon in the main panel header
+2. Use the "Extract Form" tab to extract forms from the current webpage
+3. Save extracted forms for later use
+4. Use the "Saved Forms" tab to manage your saved forms
+5. Return to the main clipboard panel at any time with the back button

+### Import/Export Functionality

+The extension provides data import and export capabilities:
+- **Export**: Click the 📤 button in the header to export all clipboard data as a JSON file
+- **Import**: Click the 📥 button in the header to import previously exported clipboard data
+- Exported files contain all clipboard items with timestamps, source URLs, and tags
+- Imported data will replace your current clipboard data after confirmation

 ## Privacy and Data Storage